 - (Spicy) Taco – Use your favorite taco seasoning, mixed with the butter, and if you want a bit of heat, add a pinch of cayenne pepper too or dried red chili flakes.

-Tips for the Best Soft Cinnamon Sugar Pretzel Twists
+Tips for the Best Cinnamon Sugar Soft Pretzels

-Scratch Dough – For those wanting a scratch dough, I gave three options for that including:
+Scratch Dough – For those wanting a scratch dough to make the cinnamon and sugar pretzels, I gave three options for that including:

 - Homemade Soft Pretzels